Ali-Alrefaee/Ali-Alrefaee/README.md

 </p>

 - 🏢 I'm an embedded Software Engineer
-- 👨‍💻 As a CS student, I'm constantly learning and exploring new technologies to improve my skills.
+- 👨‍💻 As an embedded software student, I'm constantly learning and exploring new technologies to improve my skills.
-- 💬 Ask me about my experience with JavaScript, ReactJS, and NodeJS, or anything related to web development.
+- 💬 Ask me about my experience with C, Proteus, and Git, or anything related to embedded system.
-- ⚡ Fun Fact: I'm a coffee enthusiast and my perfect day would start and end with a cup of coffee.
+- ⚡ Personal Facts: I love playing sports very much, especially football.

 ### Connect with Me :